Welcome to Immaculate Heart of Mary Parish!

 If there is anything I can do to help you in your journey to grow closer to God, please do not hesitate to contact me or Rev. Samuel Verruni, our Parochial Vicar.
 Our parish is proud to offer many opportunities for parishioners to come together in faith.
 If there is a personal or family need that requires individual attention, know that our parish staff is always here to assist you.

 I pray that you may find warmth and happiness in our parish.
 To our new members, I look forward to getting to know you personally in the weeks and months ahead.
 If you would like to schedule a time for a home visit and to bless your home please contact me or Rev. Verruni.

 God bless you and your family and welcome to Immaculate Heart of Mary Parish.

 Sincerely yours in Christ,

 Rev. Edward J. Casey

-The Giving Tree is set up at all the doorways of the Church and in the Chapel.
+Extra tickets are at all the doorways of the Church and can be obtained from the Rectory Office.